Cray-HPE/docs-csm/install/redeploy_pit_node.md

     ncn-m001# ssh ncn-m001 date
     ```

-1. Run the script to ensure the local `BOOTRAID` has a valid kernel and initrd.
+1. Run the script to ensure the local `BOOTRAID` has a valid kernel and `initrd`.

     This script will perform the check on all NCNs, including `ncn-m001`.